MultiCraft/repixture/README.md

 ### Full text

-    Repixture, a game for Minetest
+    Repixture, a game for Luanti
     Copyright (C) 2024  Wuzzy, Kaadmy and others

     This program is free software: you can redistribute it and/or modify